Kurt Vonnegut

-Born and raised in Indianapolis, Vonnegut attended Cornell University but withdrew in January 1943 and enlisted in the US Army.
-As part of his training, he studied mechanical engineering at the Carnegie Institute of Technology (now Carnegie Mellon University) and the University of Tennessee.
+Born and raised in Indianapolis, Vonnegut attended Cornell University, but withdrew in January 1943 and enlisted in the U.S. Army.
+As part of his training, he studied mechanical engineering at the Carnegie Institute of Technology and the University of Tennessee.
 He was then deployed to Europe to fight in World War II and was captured by the Germans during the Battle of the Bulge.
 He was interned in Dresden, where he survived the Allied bombing of the city in a meat locker of the slaughterhouse where he was imprisoned.
-After the war, he married Jane Marie Cox, with whom he had three children.
-He adopted his nephews after his sister died of cancer and her husband was killed in a train accident.
-He and his wife both attended the University of Chicago, while he worked as a night reporter for the City News Bureau.
+After the war, he married Jane Marie Cox.
+He and his wife both attended the University of Chicago while he worked as a night reporter for the City News Bureau.

 Vonnegut published his first novel, Player Piano, in 1952.
-The novel was reviewed positively but was not commercially successful at the time.
-In the nearly 20 years that followed, he published several novels that were well regarded, two of which (The Sirens of Titan [1959] and Cat's Cradle [1963]) were nominated for the Hugo Award for best SF or fantasy novel of the year.
-He published a short-story collection titled Welcome to the Monkey House in 1968.
-His breakthrough was his commercially and critically successful sixth novel, Slaughterhouse-Five (1969).
-The book's anti-war sentiment resonated with its readers amidst the ongoing Vietnam War, and its reviews were generally positive.
-After its release, Slaughterhouse-Five went to the top of The New York Times Best Seller list, thrusting Vonnegut into fame.
-He was invited to give speeches, lectures, and commencement addresses around the country, and received many awards and honors.
+It received favorable reviews yet sold poorly.
+In the nearly 20 years that followed, several well regarded novels were published, including The Sirens of Titan (1959) and Cat's Cradle (1963), both of which were nominated for the Hugo Award for best science fiction novel of the year.
+His short-story collection, Welcome to the Monkey House, was published in 1968.

-Later in his career, Vonnegut published several autobiographical essay and short-story collections, such as Fates Worse Than Death (1991) and A Man Without a Country (2005).
-After his death, he was hailed as one of the most important contemporary writers and a dark humor commentator on American society.
-His son Mark published a compilation of his unpublished works, titled Armageddon in Retrospect, in 2008.
-In 2017, Seven Stories Press published Complete Stories, a collection of Vonnegut's short fiction, including five previously unpublished stories.
-Complete Stories was collected and introduced by Vonnegut friends and scholars Jerome Klinkowitz and Dan Wakefield.
-Numerous scholarly works have examined Vonnegut's writing and humor.
+Vonnegut's breakthrough was his commercially and critically successful sixth novel, Slaughterhouse-Five (1969).
+Its anti-war sentiment resonated with its readers amid the Vietnam War, and its reviews were generally positive.
+It rose to the top of The New York Times Best Seller list and made Vonnegut famous.
+Later in his career, Vonnegut published autobiographical essays and short-story collections such as Fates Worse Than Death (1991) and A Man Without a Country (2005).
+He has been hailed for his darkly humorous commentary on American society.
+His son Mark published a compilation of his work, Armageddon in Retrospect, in 2008.
+In 2017, Seven Stories Press published Complete Stories, a collection of Vonnegut's short fiction.